Julie Peters, LCSW | MBA

 — Julie Peters, Titan 100 Feature

-If you see the same gaps I see, let's talk.
+If you see the same opportunities I see, let's talk.

 The biggest opportunities in wellness, caregiving, and childhood development are hiding in plain sight — in the daily friction that people have accepted as inevitable.

 The ventures I'm building are early and intentional.
-If you're an investor, strategic partner, or someone who wants to help close the same gaps I'm closing — reach out.
+If you're an investor, strategic partner, or someone who wants to help close the same opportunities I'm pursuing — reach out.

 For investor and partnership inquiries, collaborations, speaking, or press: